-Here are our 10 top pointers for getting the most from an ecommerce wish list:
+Here are our 10 top pointers for getting the most from this ecommerce feature:

 - Use a wish list or use a save-for-later feature, but don’t use both.
 As we said earlier, the difference between the two is slim.
 You’ll confuse your visitors if you provide both.
 Which should you choose?
 Consider your audience.
 Test both features.
 Use the one that gets the best results.

-- Take advantage of the information gained from wish lists to inform your email marketing strategy.
+- Take advantage of the information gained to inform your email marketing strategy.
 Is an item going on sale?
-Notify the people who’ve added that product to their wish list.
+Notify the people who’ve added that product to their list.
 Holiday special coming up?
 Remind your prospects about the items on their wish lists.
 This could be the perfect time to buy.

 - Make creating the list super simple.
 Customers who are logged in shouldn’t have to take any extra steps (other than to segment their lists in the way that best suits them).
 Non-registered guests can provide an email address to get started and provide additional information later.

 - Blend the wish list into your overall site design to serve as an ongoing reminder of the items the shopper wants to buy.
-Moving items from the wish list to the shopping cart shouldn’t take more than a click.
+Moving items to the shopping cart shouldn’t take more than a click.

 - Test using the information on the wish list for remarketing.
 Compare results based on variables like time elapsed since the item was saved and proximity to the purchase of other items.
 Contact The Good for more ideas.